 Within the 2012 fourth quarter the net foreign exchange loss was an unrealized foreign exchange loss of \$0.5 million consisting of \$0.2 million relating to unrealized foreign exchange loss on U.S. dollar denominated debt and \$0.3 million relating to the unrealized foreign exchange loss on U.S. dollar denominated cash and receivables.
-Partially offsetting the unrealized foreign exchange loss was \$0.2 million relating to the increased value of Euro denominated receivables.
+Partially offsetting the unrealized foreign exchange loss was \$0.2 million realized foreign exchange gain on the increased value of Euro denominated receivables.